Jump to:

 What Kind of Beer for Braised Brisket

-Cooking with craft beer is all about leveraging the brew’s flavor and when it comes to braising brisket the role of beer is to infuse the meat with pleasant roasty flavors.
+Using craft beer as an ingredient is all about leveraging the brew's flavor and when it comes to braising brisket the role of beer is to infuse the meat with pleasant roasty flavors.
 As the moist heat of the braising liquid gently breaks down the connective tissues in the brisket and the collagen that makes it tough transforms into gelatin the robust, roasty maltiness of the beer helps drive the ultimate flavor.

 To that end select one of the following: